-- Knowledge-Its meaning, nature, types.

-- Methods of acquiring valid knowledge with respect to Nyaya & Yoga.

-- Concept of human nature and its relation with society.
+- Methods of acquiring valid knowledge with respect to Nyaya & Yoga. - Concept of human nature and its relation with society.

-Lingaya's Vidyapeeth

-Nachauli-Jasana Road, Faridabad

-Deemed-to-be University u/s 3 UGC Act, 1956

-• Impact of philosophical suppositions on education made by some prominent schools of Indian philosophies viz Vedanta & Sankhaya.
+Impact of philosophical suppositions on education made by some prominent schools of Indian philosophies viz Vedanta & Sankhaya.

 Unit III: Recent Philosophical approaches to Education